trustwallet/wallet-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Prefix PR title with `[WIP]` if necessary.
 - [ ] Add tests to cover changes as needed.
 - [ ] Update documentation as needed.
+- [ ] If there is a related Issue, mention it in the description (e.g. 'Fixes #444 ).